Below is a list of common questions we hear and answers to them from a professional reserve analyst.

 We are at a Poor Funding Level – What Now?

 Well you are in good company first of all.
 A very large percent of communities are in a Poor to Fair funding level when reliance on loans and special assessments is highest.
 Additionally Associations with Poor funding levels are at much greater risk of litigation, typically due to membership feeling that the Board/Association has not met their fiscal responsibility to the community over time.
 A reserve study is suggested first of all.
 From there implementation of the reserve study is important to make sure the community is set on a path of adequate funding in the future.
 Many communities will have to make touch decision and raise hoa dues, implement assessments or delay repairs in order to get on track.
 It's important to remember that an underfunded reserve account is typically due to the lack of adequate funding in the past.
-At some point in time someone will have to pay for the deterioration of the common areas in the community.
+At some point in time someone will have to pay for the reserve project expense.
 Adequately planning ensures membership is fairly charged their fair share of this deterioration.

 What type of issues arises from being at a poor funded level?

-Poor funding level result in a higher risk for reliance in special assessments, reliance on loans, higher litigation risk, lower marketability and tougher lending requirements.
+A poor funding level results in a higher risk for reliance in special assessments, reliance on loans, deferred projects, higher litigation risk, lower marketability and tougher lending requirements.
 With few exceptions it has been our experience that these negative consequences always come to fruition with enough time at a poor funded level.

 Can any community expenses be paid from the Reserve Account?

-No, reserve account balances are set aside for the repair / replacement of common areas outlined in a reserve study.
+Reserve account balances are set aside for the repair / replacement of common areas outlined in a reserve study.
 Operating expenses such as lawn mowing, insurance, utilities are monthly or annual contracts which should not be paid from a reserve account.
 Reserve Account balances typically cover larger expense items that are infrequent (sometimes over 20+ years) but that will come due at some point.
 It is extremely tempting to utilize reserve funds for other purposes especially when the account grows to a size that appears to be more than adequate to an untrained eye.
 There are tax and legal consequences to utilizing reserve funds for other matters and it is best to address these with the help of a professional in those fields.

 Are Reserve Study Professionals licensed?